Five Easy Pieces: Production

 While the film's earlier scenes were shot in California, the majority was filmed in the Pacific Northwest.
 Filming primarily occurred on Vancouver Island in British Columbia, with additional photography occurring in Florence and Portland, Oregon.
 The diner sequence, in which Robert pesters an obstinate waitress, was filmed at a Denny's along Interstate 5 near Eugene, Oregon.
-Screenwriter Carole Eastman based the scene on a real incident she witnessed at Pupi's Bakery and Sidewalk Café in Los Angeles, where an aggrieved Jack Nicholson pushed all the plates and cups off of a table, and on Rafelson frequently asking for substitutions at restaurants.
+Screenwriter Carole Eastman based the scene on a real incident she witnessed at Pupi's Bakery and Sidewalk Café on the Sunset Strip, where an aggrieved Nicholson pushed all the plates and cups off of a table, and on Rafelson frequently asking for substitutions at restaurants.

 To prepare for his role, Jack Nicholson undertook piano lessons from Polish concert pianist Josef Pacholczyk.

-In 2022, Sally Struthers revealed that director Bob Rafelson coerced her into appearing nude on set against her stated wishes, and made a false promise that she would not appear nude in the final cut.
+In 2022, Sally Struthers revealed on actor Gilbert Gottfried's podcast that Rafelson had coerced her into appearing nude on set against her stated wishes, and made a false promise that she would not appear nude in the final cut.